zjunlp/DeepKE/README_CNSCHEMA.md

 	```bash
 	“男人的爱”和“人生长路”在句中关系为“所属专辑”，置信度为0.99
 	```
+ 	> Note: The model specified in `example/re/standard/conf/model/lm.yaml` will be automatically downloaded from the huggingface website during runtime.
+If the download fails, please use the huggingface mirror site or download it manually.

 ### [Joint Entity and Relation Extraction](https://github.com/zjunlp/DeepKE/tree/main/example/triple)
 After aforementioned trained models are downloaded, entites and their relations in a text can be extracted together.
 If there are more than two entities in one sentence, some predicted entity pairs may be incorrect because these entity pairs are not in training sets and need to be exracted further.
 The detailed steps are as follows:<br>